scrayosnet/xenos/README.md

 the performance is overall *okay*, it's by no means optimal and can therefore only be used as a fallback.
 Xenos aims for performance and reliability and can be used as the primary source of truth for profile information.

 It is built with scaling and high availability in mind and can be set up fairly easy.
+Compared to existing solutions like [MineTools][minetools-docs], Xenos introduces little to no additional latency and primarily uses [gRPC][grpc-docs] to communicate with the services.
+It is meant to completely replace any kind of internal caching and always use the API instead for inter process communication.

 ## Major Features